 Four of the suites at Hoar Cross Hall hotel now have hot tubs on their balconies – a lovely way to relax after a hard day’s pampering

-They all have aristocratic names such as Baroness Isabella and Countess Lydia, and I was fortunate to be staying in the Princess Elizabeth suite for the night.
-This large room – actually set of rooms – not only had its own hot tub and large terrace with great views of the gardens at Hoar Cross Hotel but had an internal staircase which led from a large downstairs lounge to a another lounge area upstairs, which in turn led in one direction to the balcony with its hot tub and sweeping views and on the other to a king-sized bed, large bathroom and plenty of desks and chairs and plug points, mirrors and other essentials of hotel life.
+They all have aristocratic names such as Baroness Isabella and Countess Lydia.
+I was fortunate to be staying in the Princess Elizabeth suite for the night and this large room – actually set of rooms – not only had its own hot tub and large terrace with great views of the gardens at Hoar Cross Hotel but had an internal staircase which led from a large downstairs lounge to a another lounge area upstairs,

 My upstairs bedroom in the Princess Elizabeth suite at Hoar Cross Hall hotel